Google webmaster guidelines > Technical guidelines > Guideline four of five in this category states...

 Lets say that you have put all these photos into a folder called "photos".
 Now you want to tell search engines not to index that folder.

-Here is what your robot.txt file should look like:
+Here is what your robots.txt file should look like in that scenario:

 User-agent: *